 What Part of the Plant is Used?
 Root

 Why be bothered with this number?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
 Antioxidants have shown to reduce the risk of age related conditions!
 This was developed by the USDA researchers.
 For instance: Kale= 1,770; Clove = 1,078,700.
 Wow!

 The number for clove is NOT a typo!

 Did you know that Valerian root was used as a medicinal herb in ancient Greece and Rome?
 Galen, a Roman physician and philosopher of Greek origin, prescribed it for insomnia!

 What are the Documented Uses or Benefits of Valerian Oil?
 Occasional sleeplessness.

 What is the Aromatic Affect on the Mind?
 Calming, grounding, relaxing, and balancing.
-Eases anxiety.
+Eases minor anxiety.

 What is the Spiritual Influence?
 Greater clarity and balance.

 What Chakra is Affected?
 Promotes balance of the central nervous system which does not have a specific chakra.